JMac2097/rando-projs/README.md

 ~ Fetch Helper - Basic so far, but is a good example of using async to get a basic bit of data back from an API.

 ~ ToDo - Vanilla JS todo list (duh), that stores todos to the screen..
-Intension here is to expand and get some local storage on there, and maybe some ajaxing content.
+Got some local storage in there and all that good stuff, details reload in after page refresh.
+Wanting to add in editing options next.